Healthy Hearts: Understanding and Addressing the Health Effects of Loneliness and Isolation

 Seniors At Home Helps Reduce Social Isolation

 Seniors At Home offers several programs to increase a sense of community and reduce social isolation for older adults.
-Widow/Widower Café on the Peninsula hosts monthly events for seniors who have lost a partner or spouse; Skyview Zoom is a program for adults with memory impairment; and Café by the Bay offers Holocaust survivors weekly gatherings to discuss issues of concern and to gain strength and support from one another.
+Skyview Zoom is a program for adults with memory impairment and Cafe by the Bay offers Holocaust survivors weekly gatherings to discuss issues of concern and to gain strength and support from one another.
 Seniors At Home caregivers can also be a source of companionship, in addition to offering assistance with daily needs.

 Community and connection are key to helping reduce social isolation and loneliness.
 Seniors At Home is here to help.
 If you or someone you care about needs assistance, please reach out to Seniors At Home at 415-449-3700 or contact us online.